martinjvickers/SLURM-cheat-sheet/README.md

 	scontrol show jobid -dd 524552

+Information about utilisation of a running job

+         seff 25472175

 ### snodetop

 Show detailed information using atop about node on which a job is running: